Single- vs. Dual-Policy Reinforcement Learning for Dynamic Bike Rebalancing: Problem Definition and General MDP Framework

-We consider the DBRP defined over a finite planning horizon, a BSS with $|N|$ stations and a fleet $V$ of vehicles available to rebalance bikes among the stations.
+We consider the DBRP defined over a finite planning horizon.
+A BSS is represented by a directed graph $G= (N,E)$ with $|N|$ stations and $E \subseteq N \times N$ arcs.
+A fleet $V$ of vehicles is available to rebalance bikes among the stations.
 All problem parameters are summarized in Table~\ref{defin of para3}.
-Each station $n \in N$ has a capacity $C_{n}$ of docks and each vehicle $v \in V$ has a capacity $\hat{C}_{v}$.
+Each station $n \in N$ has a capacity $C_{n}$ of docks, and each vehicle $v \in V$ has a capacity $\hat{C}_{v}$.
 The initial state of the system is defined by the bike inventory $d^{n}_{0}$ at each station $n \in N$, as well as the inventory ${p}^{v}_{0}$ and location ${z}^{v}_{0}$ of each vehicle $v \in V$.
-The distance and transit time between any two stations $i \in N$ and $j \in N$ are given by $D_{i,j}$ and $R_{i,j}$, respectively.
+Each arc $e=(i,j) \in E$ has a distance and transit time between any two stations $i \in N$ and $j \in N$, given by $D_{i,j}$ and $R_{i,j}$, respectively.
 Loading or unloading one bike (from the vehicle to the station, or vice-versa) is estimated to take $\beta$ minutes.
 The system encounters lost demand when rental or return requests cannot be satisfied due to the absence of bikes or available docks, respectively.
-The primary goal is to optimize the rebalancing strategies for vehicles across the station network, minimizing the total lost demand.
+The primary goal is to optimize rebalancing strategies for vehicles across the station network, thereby minimizing total lost demand.
 Parameters and variables represented in bold are tuples, matrices, or sets whose elements are tuples or matrices.